DrKalen/Flashback/README.md

      * Images are stored with the program files.

-     * The program is wrapped in php for easier deployment.
+     * A tutorial for building the app is available from TheFirehoseProject.com